Four-year Wellcome Trust PhD studentships in Public Health, Economics and Decision Science

 "The ScHARR Wellcome Trust programme is a unique opportunity to integrate your existing knowledge within a broader context of health.
 As I am from a Health Psychology background it was important to me to shift my understanding from an individual level, to tackling major health challenges such as NCDs from an upstream perspective.
 The programme has allowed me to develop the skills necessary to do this and I have felt supported in pursuing research opportunities including plans to attend conferences and potential future publications".

-Amy obtained her BSc in Pharmacy and MSc in Clinical Pharmacy both at the National Taiwan University.
-She currently works as a Research Assistant at the School of Pharmacy, National Taiwan University, where she is in charge of model adaption for drug economic evaluation projects as well as model construction for the Taiwan EQ-5D-5L tariff derivation study.
-She has also conducted health care utilisation studies in oncology and maternal health using claims and survey database.
-Her research interests include health economics, disease modelling and related research methods
+Prior to joining ScHARR, Amy obtained a BSc degree in Pharmacy and a MSc degree in Clinical Pharmacy both at the National Taiwan University.
+Besides bed-side training, she has also interned at the Centre for Drug Evaluation (HTA body) in Taiwan where she performed a systematic review of the effectiveness of target therapies in non-small cell lung cancer.
+For her Master’s thesis, she has evaluated the cost-effectiveness of a pharmacist-assisted Warfarin monitoring program.
+She then worked as a Research Assistant at the School of Pharmacy, National Taiwan University, where she was in charge of model adaption for drug economic evaluation projects as well as model construction for the Taiwan EQ-5D-5L tariff derivation study.
+She has also conducted health care utilisation and pharmacoepidemiology studies, primarily in the area of oncology and maternal health, using national health insurance claims database and survey database

 In the first year of her programme, Amy is taking modules in Introduction to Health Economics, Medical Statistics and Evidence Synthesis, Advanced Simulation Methods, and Using Policy to Strengthen Health Systems.